 In our last post, we discussed the culture shock that often occurs when students head to college.
 Some students, and their parents, may not be prepared for the roller coaster ride as students become acclimated to their new environment.
 Knowing that the ups and downs that students experience are normal will help everyone.

-Your student may not expect to return home and have his home environment feel foreign.
+Your student may not expect to return home and have their home environment feel foreign.
 It’s especially strange and disconcerting to feel out of place in a place that also feels so familiar.
 Your student may have been very busy in the last few days or weeks before returning home, perhaps with exams and papers or social activities.
-In the midst of his excitement and anticipation about returning home, he hasn’t had time to reflect or think about potential changes.
-During his time away, he may also have developed a somewhat idealized view of home — remembering the good things, but minimizing negative details.
+In the midst of the excitement and anticipation about returning home, your student hasn’t had time to reflect or think about potential changes.
+During the time away, they may also have developed a somewhat idealized view of home — remembering the good things, but minimizing negative details.

-Your student returns home and perhaps settles into some old routines — but they feel different because he now has some new attitudes and habits.
-He hasn’t expected to feel awkward in his own home.
-Your student is now less independent than he was at school and needs to consider others — perhaps in terms of meal times, family activities, sharing in chores, sharing space, or respecting others’ routines.
-He may also begin to discover that others have moved on.
-His close friends have changed as well.
+Your student returns home and perhaps settles into some old routines — but they feel different because they now have some new attitudes and habits.
+They hadn’t expected to feel awkward in their own home.
+Your student is now less independent than they were at school and need to consider others — perhaps in terms of meal times, family activities, sharing in chores, sharing space, or respecting others’ routines.
+They may also begin to discover that others have moved on.
+Close friends have changed as well.
 The family may have a new dynamic.
-You may have adjusted to your emptier nest and have new habits that he hadn’t expected.
+You may have adjusted to your emptier nest and have new habits that your student hadn’t expected.

 Your student may begin to feel frustrated or irritated.
 There may be more misunderstandings than anyone anticipated.
-He may feel bored or that he doesn’t fit in.
+They may feel bored or that they don’t fit in.
 This isn’t what coming home was supposed to feel like.

-Knowing that change and adaptation is sometimes difficult will help.
+Knowing that change and adaptation are sometimes difficult will help.
 Remembering that transition and adjustment has normal phases will help.
 Expecting there to be some difficulties will help.

 Be patient with your student.
 Be patient with yourself.
-Talk to your student about typical phases of adjustment and help him understand what he is feeling and why those feelings may be occurring.
-It is important to remember that understanding the stages of adjustment and adaptation doesn’t mean that your student will be able to skip them, but it does mean that he can see that whatever he is feeling or experiencing may be a stage — a phase that will pass.
-He may have some work to do, and you may also need to work through your own feelings, but you and your student will eventually find that comfort level with a new way of being together and enjoying the more confident and mature person that your student is becoming.
+Talk to your student about typical phases of adjustment and help them understand what they are feeling and why those feelings may be occurring.
+It is important to remember that understanding the stages of adjustment and adaptation doesn’t mean that your student will be able to skip them, but it does mean that they can see that whatever they are feeling or experiencing may be a stage — a phase that will pass.
+Your student may have some work to do, and you may also need to work through your own feelings, but you and your student will eventually find that comfort level with a new way of being together and enjoying the more confident and mature person that your student is becoming.